-‘Dancing With The Stars’ Pro Keo Motsepe Shares Devastating News In Heartbreaking Instagram Video
+'Dancing With The Stars' Pro Keo Motsepe Shares Devastating News In Heartbreaking Instagram Video

 "When I was a child, my mother first encouraged me to dance because it was a lot cleaner than playing sports in the dirt.
 Thanks mom! " he told Us Weekly.

-Keo revealed that in high school he also did shot put, javelin, and track and field.
+Keo revealed that in high school he also competed in multiple track and field events, including shot put and javelin throw.

 Keo recently spent the holidays in Kentucky with his new girlfriend, Selling Sunset star Chrishell Stause.
 Sadly, Chrishell lost her mother to cancer last year.
-The luxury realtor told her followers that it was important for her to be with her Kentucky family for this first holiday season without her mom and that Keo brought a lot of “welcomed happiness” to her clan’s Christmas celebration.
+The luxury realtor informed her followers that it was important for her to be with her family in Kentucky for this first holiday season without her mom.
+She added that Keo brought a lot of "welcomed happiness" to her clan's Christmas celebration.